12 Everyday Things You Didn’t Know Were Illegal

 Using a fake name online

-There are a lot of strange laws out there but this one makes sense.
+There are a lot of strange laws out there, but this one makes sense.
 When you’re trying to protect your information online, it seems a lot smarter to create a fake name than giving away any real details about yourself.
 But while you might be safe from hackers, you might not be safe from the law.
 The Computer Fraud and Abuse Act has a stipulation that says you can’t use a computer “without authorized access,” which can include not following a site’s terms of service, according to NPR.
 It would depend on the site’s policy, but if you actually bother reading the fine print, you’ll probably see a line agreeing not to provide false information.
 Famously, one Rhode Island prison guard famously had to pay a $500 fine for setting up a fake Facebook page of his boss.
 The state has since revoked its law against “use of fraudulent information,” though.
+Even though it’s illegal, fake names are still common online, so don’t forget to be careful of Facebook scams trying to steal your money or information.

 Ignoring your eBay habit on your tax returns